agorapulse/grails-kissmetrics/README.md

 <kissmetrics:alias id="bob@bob.com" to="bob"/>
 ```

-It will generate the corresponding JS code that will be automatically deferred to page footer thanks to [Grails Resources framework](https://github.com/grails-plugins/grails-resources).
+It will generate the corresponding javascript code that will be automatically deferred to page footer thanks to [Grails Resources framework](https://github.com/grails-plugins/grails-resources).

 # Latest releases